 Our favorite budget option, the Letsfit White Noise, includes 14 sounds: white noise, pink noise, brown noise, fan noise, clothes dryer 1, clothes dryer 2, crickets, singing birds, ocean waves, thunderstorm, water stream, twinkle twinkle little star, hush little baby, and the classic rock a bye baby.

-The Hatch Baby Rest offer 11 sound options: crickets, rain, white noise, birds, wind, waves, babbling brook, washing machine, and 3 lullabies.
+The Hatch Baby Rest offers 11 sound options: crickets, rain, white noise, birds, wind, waves, babbling brook, washing machine, and 3 lullabies.

-The Homedics White Noise provides just 6 sounds, but for the most part they cover all the bases: thunder, ocean, brook, summer night, rain, and white noise.
+The Homedics SoundSpa provides just 6 sounds, but for the most part, they cover all the bases: thunder, ocean, brook, summer night, rain, and white noise.

-The MyBaby Soundspa On-the-Go offers the fewest sound options with only heartbeat, white noise, waves, and lullaby in its catalogue.
+The MyBaby SoundSpa On-the-Go offers the fewest sound options with only heartbeat, white noise, waves, and lullaby in its catalog.

 Sleep sound machines offer a calming auditory veil between yourself and the cacophony of the world.
 In our experience, they can go a long way towards getting more restful, quality sleep.
 However, it can be hard to tell the difference between machines, especially if you don't get to try them out for yourself.
 Our testing results elucidate what you can expect from each machine, so you can pick one you're likely to love right off the bat.